 You have realised the mind in its natural state - settled, serene and utterly still.
 This is an experience of unparalleled ordinariness.
-It is quite unremarkable because it is simply the Act of witnessing this.
+It is quite unremarkable because it is simply the this through the absence of the illusory individual sense of 'l'.